mfirabd/banking-core-system/README.md

 Transactions are immutable, uniquely identified, and timestamped.
 The transaction ledger is exposed as a read-only view to prevent external mutation, preserving audit integrity.

+## Day 6 – End-of-Day Batch Processing
+Introduced end-of-day batch processing to apply interest in a controlled manner.
+This reflects real banking operations where financial computations are processed after cut-off times to ensure consistency and auditability.